Kotlin/kotlinx.serialization/docs/polymorphism.md

 // @Polymorphic is required!
 ```

-So, we can say that polymorphic serialization of sealed classes requires explicit opt-in on use site.
-Why is that?
+So, we can say that polymorphic serialization (with explicit `SerialModule`) of sealed classes requires explicit opt-in on use site.

-Because in an ideal solution, you ain't gonna need serial modules and other stuff at all.
-Compiler knows all subclasses of sealed class anyway, therefore, serialization plugin knows them too and it would be possible to correctly serialize subclasses without a user's intervention.

-Work for this solution is in progress now.
-Meanwhile, explicit opt-in is required to ease the migration path and avoid silent semantic change: to migrate on the new solution, you'll have to remove all `@Polymorphic` annotations from `val`s.
+To migrate to newer versions, you'll have to remove all `@Polymorphic` annotations from `val`s.

 ## Complex hierarchies with several base classes

-If you want to register subclasses for multiple base classes, e.g. in a situation like that:
+If you want to register subclasses for multiple base classes, e.g., in a situation like that:

 ```kotlin
 interface Message